-Dr. Townsend is an ordained minister in the American Baptist Church (USA).
+Townsend is an ordained minister in the American Baptist Church (USA).
 He is a Diplomate in the American Association of Pastoral Counselors (AAPC), an approved supervisor by the American Association for Marriage and Family Therapy (AAMFT) and a licensed marriage and family therapist.

-As a writer, Dr. Townsend has published several articles on religion and psychotherapy, supervision and integrational method.
-He is the author of Introduction to Pastoral Counseling (Abingdon Press, 2009), Pastoral Care in Suicide (Abingdon Press, 2006) and his book, Pastoral Care With Stepfamilies: Mapping the Wilderness (Chalice Press, 2000), is one of the first of its kind to address the myriad issues of ministering to stepfamilies.
+He has published several articles on religion and psychotherapy, supervision and integrational method.
+His books include Introduction to Pastoral Counseling (Abingdon Press, 2009); Pastoral Care in Suicide (Abingdon Press, 2006); and his book, Pastoral Care With Stepfamilies: Mapping the Wilderness (Chalice Press, 2000), is one of the first of its kind to address the myriad issues of ministering to stepfamilies.
 He regularly leads workshops in ministry to stepfamilies, counseling with divorced and remarried families, supervision and theological integration for counseling professionals.